CodeMaxx/CodeMaxx.github.io/_posts/2017-10-19-writeup-backdoorctf17-2funsignals.md

 This is a very interesting problem and introduced me to a new kind of attack - [Sigreturn-Oriented Programming](https://en.wikipedia.org/wiki/Sigreturn-oriented_programming) (SROP).
 SROP is a technique similar to Return-Oriented Programming (ROP) and is a useful attack vector when the memory is non-executable and you can't use code injection.
 This requires the attacker to be able to control the call stack using, for example, a buffer overflow.

+New to binary exploitation?
+I walk through the fundamentals in my [binary exploitation vodcast series](/csec-binary-exploitation-1/).

 When the kernel delivers a signal it creates a frame on the stack where it stores the current context (includes register values among other things).
 On a sigreturn call the values from the stack are read and put back into the registers.
 An attacker controllling the stack can modify these values and cause considerable damage.

 ### The disassembly